Obama touts jobs report as he seeks to lift campaign

 Often criticized for being wooden, Romney's aggressive debate performance on Wednesday gave his campaign a burst of energy after weeks of setbacks.

-Looking at times tired and displeased, Obama did not seize opportunities to attack the Republican on his business record at Bain Capital, the Romney video and his rival's refusal to release more income tax returns.
+Looking at times tired and displeased, Obama did not seize opportunities to attack the Republican on his business record at Bain Capital, the "47 percent" video and his refusal to release more income tax returns.

-Romney addressed a large crowd in the coal country of Abingdon, Virginia, and did not respond to the Labor Department report until near the end of his remarks.
+In a damaging video from a private fund-raising speech, Romney had said in May that 47 percent of voters are dependent on government and unlikely to support him.

-"The reason it has come down this year is primarily due to the fact that more and more people have just stopped looking for work," he said.
-"When I'm president of the United States ... the unemployment rate is going to come down, not because people are giving up and dropping out of the workforce, but because we're creating more jobs."
+Three weeks after the video came to light, Romney completely disavowed the remarks for the fist time, telling Fox News on Thursday that what he said was "just completely wrong."